Leonardo Porto

-Leonardo "Léo" Porto Siqueira (born 3 April 1986) is a Brazilian football manager.
-He is the current assistant manager of Fortaleza.
+Leonardo "Léo" Porto Siqueira (born 3 April 1986) is a Brazilian football coach, currently in charge of Fortaleza's under-20 team.

 Career

 Born in Santa Maria, Rio Grande do Sul, Porto was a futsal player before retiring and starting a physical education degree in São Paulo.
 He started his career at Juventus-SP's under-15 squad before joining Hélio dos Anjos' assistant at Fortaleza in 2013, as an analyst and assistant.

 After working with Hélio dos Anjos at Atlético Goianiense, Porto joined Dorival Júnior's staff at Santos in November 2015, as an analyst.
 He subsequently worked in the same role with Dorival at São Paulo, Flamengo and Athletico Paranaense.